Work Breakdown Structure Template

 About the Work Breakdown Structure Template

 Planning complex projects can be challenging.
-Use the Work Breakdown Structure (WBS) Template to quickly decompose the project’s total scope, including specific deliverables and activities.
+Use the work breakdown structure (WBS) template to quickly decompose the project’s total scope, including specific deliverables and activities.
 This helps with estimating resources and costs, creating a phased schedule of tasks, and managing each phase.

-A Work Breakdown Structure Template is a project management tool that lays out everything a project must accomplish, organizes those tasks into multiple levels, and displays these elements graphically.
+A work breakdown structure template is a project management tool that lays out everything a project must accomplish, organizes those tasks into multiple levels, and displays these elements graphically.
 It’s a deliverable-based approach, meaning you’ll end up with a detailed project plan of the deliverables you must create to finish the job.

-When to use a Work Breakdown Structure
+When to use a work breakdown structure template

-Use the WBS Template when you need to deconstruct your team's work into smaller, well-defined elements to make it more manageable.
+Use the WBS template when you need to deconstruct your team's work into smaller, well-defined elements to make it more manageable.
 The template makes it easy to keep team members informed, identify specific project deliverables, and help you develop a project schedule.
 The hierarchical structure makes it easier for a project manager to oversee a complex project and make sure every task gets done.

-What are the 4 elements of the Work Breakdown Structure template?
+What are the 4 elements of the work breakdown structure template?

 1. Hierarchy.

-Each Work Breakdown Structure is hierarchical.
+Each work breakdown structure is hierarchical.
 That means every “child” on the graph has a hierarchical relationship with its parent task.
 When you add up all the “child” elements, it’ll give you a clear picture of the parent task.

 2. 100% rule.

-While every Work Breakdown Structure is a little different, they all follow the 100% rule.
+While every work breakdown structure is a little different, they all follow the 100% rule.
 Every level of the graph must make up 100% of the parent level, and it must have at least two “child” elements.

 3. Mutually exclusive elements.